East and West Runton

 East Runton common now has the completed path constructed across the common from the pond at Lower Common to the St. Andrews church.
 This has allowed people to safely negotiate the curve in the road by Incleborough House instead of having to walk in the road if cars are parked.
 Posts have been placed around the corner and along the side of the common to hopefully stop cars parking in that area.
 The path has a light sandy finish to it and is already being dubbed "the yellow brick road".

 There are plans to manage the Lower Common pond as a "seasonal pond" as there is no water feed to it anymore.
 The Clerk is in negotiation with the Norfolk Coast Partnership with this.
 Also Top Common pond is to have some restoration work.
 Some of the sedge and reed with roots will be removed to clear the outlet pipes.
+This cannot be done until after the wildlife and growing season.

 Monitoring is continuing and for untidy plots, tenancies will be considered for termination.